Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Main Results

 \begin{assumption} There is some $T\in\mathbb{N}$ such that $\bar{v}_{\A\to\B}^{\z,t}>0$, $\bar{v}_{\A\to\B}^{\x,t}>0$, $\bar{v}_{\B\to\A}^{\z,t+1}>0$, and $\bar{v}_{\B\to\A}^{\x,t+1}>0$ in (\ref{moduleA_z_var_bar}), (\ref{moduleA_x_var_bar}), (\ref{moduleB_z_var_bar}), and (\ref{moduleB_x_var_bar}) hold for all $t\in\{0,\ldots,T\}$. \end{assumption}

 Assumption~\ref{assumption_SE} is a technical assumption to terminate state evolution just before achieving error-free signal reconstruction in the sublinear sparsity limit.
 Note that Assumption~\ref{assumption_SE} postulates GOAMP for nonlinear measurements.
-When OAMP is considered for the linear measurement, Assumption~\ref{assumption_SE} should be replaced by that eliminating $\bar{v}_{\A\to\B}^{\z,t}>0$ and $\bar{v}_{\B\to\A}^{\z,t+1}>0$, which are not updated in OAMP.
+When OAMP is considered for the linear measurement, $\bar{v}_{\A\to\B}^{\z,t}>0$ and $\bar{v}_{\B\to\A}^{\z,t+1}>0$---not updated in OAMP---can be eliminated.